ForgeRock/appAuthHelper/README.md

 The serviceWorker option will install a service worker to intercept all outgoing network requests, to add the token (and renew it if needed).
 This option supports both `fetch` and `XHR` types of network traffic.

 The XHR option involves overriding the browser's native XHR object with the extra token management logic.
-This option is simpler and workers in more browsers, but it does not support the use of `fetch`.
+This option is simpler and works in more browsers, but it does not support the use of `fetch`.
 To use this you have to use the "compat" build, as described in "Supporting Legacy Browsers" below.

 If for some reason you do not want the identity proxy to add the access token to your request, you can add the header `x-appauthhelper-anonymous: true` to your http request.
 Doing so instructs the identity proxy to skip its default behavior and instead just pass the request through; the only change is that the "x-appauthhelper-anonymous: true" header will be removed before the request is dispatched.